ViaBill-Integrations/ViaBill-PrestaShop-1.7/README.md

 # ViaBill - Seamless financing!
-Module for PrestaShop 1.7
+Module for PrestaShop 1.7 and Prestashop 8.x

 ## About ViaBill